• Skip to primary navigation

 golden stock made with deer bones in jars

-Venison bone broth or stock might not be as common as the regular beef, chicken or turkey stock, but I do make it every chance I get.
+Venison bone broth or stock might not be as common as regular beef broth, chicken stock as we use in the Romanian chicken soup or turkey stock, but I do make it every chance I get.

-What is the difference between bone broth or stock?
+What is the difference between bone broth and stock?

 The main one is that stock is made using bones without meat on them, while the bones used for broth still have some meat attached to them.

-You can call this recipe either broth or stock because you can make it only with bones or you can leave some meat attached.
+You can call this recipe broth or stock because you can make it with bones, or you can leave some meat attached.
 I suppose it depends on where you get the bones.
-If you buy them at the butchers, chances are they are completely stripped of any meat, if you get them from a hunter (or hunt yourself), they will probably still have plenty of meat on.
+If you buy them at the butchers, chances are they are completely stripped of any meat.
+If you get them from a hunter (or hunt yourself), they will probably still have plenty of meat on them.

 However, the cooking procedure is the same, so you can use whatever bones you have and call this either a stock or a broth.